9nate-drake/ComfyUI-MaskCenter/README.md

 ## Installation

-First, place the node's code in the correct directory:

-1. Navigate to your ComfyUI installation directory.
-2. Go to the `custom_nodes` folder.
-3. Clone or download this repository into the `custom_nodes` folder.
-The final path should look like: `ComfyUI/custom_nodes/ComfyUI_MaskToCenter`.

-Next, follow the instructions for your specific ComfyUI version to install the requirements.
+Follow the instructions for your specific ComfyUI version to install the requirements.

 ### Method A: Standard/Manual Installation